 Section 7.
 Council.
-The council consists of a mayor and six councilors nominated and elected from the city by position
+The council consists of a mayor and six councilors nominated and elected from the city by position.

-Section 8.
+City of Sherwood 2005 City Charter Possible 2011 amendments July 19, 2011 Section 8.
 Mayor.
 The mayor presides over and facilitates council meetings, preserves order, enforces council rules, and determines the order of business under council rules.
 The mayor is a voting member of the council.
 The mayor must sign all records of council decisions.
+The mayor, with the consent of council, appoints members of commissions, boards and committees established by ordinance or resolution, who shall serve at the pleasure of the council.
 The mayor serves as the political head of the city government.

 Section 9.
 Council President.
-At its first meeting each year, the council must elect a president from its membership.
+At its first meeting each odd numbered year, the council must elect a president from its membership.
 The president presides in the absence of the mayor and acts as mayor when the mayor is unable to perform duties.